research-software-collaborations/research-software-collaborations.github.io/pages/docs/acknowledgements.md

 ---

-Suitable variations to also acknowledge other sources of support are of course acceptable, but the specific award number (OISE-2201990) for HSF-India must be included.
+Suitable variations to also acknowledge other sources of support are of course acceptable, but the specific NSF award number (OISE-2201990) for HSF-India must be included.

 ## Referencing HSF-India in Publications